radiantearth/community-sprints/11052019-arlignton-va/prep-work/readme.md

 *Add your project or project idea here if you'd like people to help out during the sprint*

 * pygeoapi - https://pygeoapi.io/ (Tom/Angelos/Just/Francesco - what types of things would be good for people to work on?)
+  * Would like to flesh out and add more features to the postgres provider - Mary Bucknell
 * Add yours

 ### Interested people